How to build a professional development plan: Examples and instructions

 Start by looking at the position description for the role that your employee wants to reach.
 Then compare the requirements of this role with their current one as a method of finding where they need improvement.

 Using the example of the senior HR project manager above, you may see that it requires experience in developing top-level strategy and delivering presentations to the business leadership team.
-Now an employee has at least two areas where they need to develop skills in order to qualify for the job.
+This reveals two key areas for skill development.

 Doing a gap analysis also serves as a great place to start your focus.
 Let’s say an employee’s short-term goal is to achieve a certain position within two years, but the qualifications needed are beyond what can be managed in this time frame.

-Alternatively, you may realise that the qualifications don’t fit well to the strengths identified in the first step.
-Both of these are signs that maybe this goal needs an adjustment.
+Alternatively, you may realise that the qualifications don’t fit well with the strengths found in the first step.
+Both are signs that maybe this goal needs an adjustment.

 This is where it all comes together.
 An employee now knows their interests, goals and what stands between them and these goals.
 Together, you need to map out the various actions an employee can take to realise each of these goals in the allotted time frame.
-These could include:
+Possible actions include:

 • Adding responsibilities to a current role